Articles

 Waves of bad news

 The bad news had been hitting the disciples in waves.
 First, one of their own, Judas, had left their ranks to betray the Lord and sell his soul for the price of a slave (John 13:21-30).
 Then Jesus announced he was leaving them for good (John 13:33).
-Then a breath later, he informed Peter, chief among the disciples, that he would deny him three times (John 13:38).
+Just moments later, he informed Peter, who was the leader among the disciples, that he would deny him three times (John 13:38).

-The waves threatened to overflow his disciples’ weak and weary hearts.
-But Jesus did not leave his disciples there.
+The waves threatened to overflow his disciples’ weak and weary hearts, but Jesus did not leave them there.
 Into this troubling situation, Jesus spoke words of comfort.

 “Let not your hearts be troubled.
 Believe in God; believe also in me.
 In my Father’s house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you?
 And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also.
 And you know the way to where I am going.”